The 10 Cheapest Colleges in Arizona

 Location: Tempe, AZ

-Arizona State University actually predates Arizona’s statehood—it was founded in 1885, 27 years before Arizona was declared an official state.
-ASU’s Tempe campus is home to more than 40,000 undergraduates, making it one of the biggest colleges in the U.S. Supporting its massive student body are more than 1,500 student organizations and more than 500,000 alumni.
-ASU delivers its students an excellent return on their investment—the website Payscale ranks it 240th for in-state students and 393rd for out-of-state students (out of 1,978 schools) on its list of best-value colleges.
+Arizona State University (ASU) actually predates Arizona’s statehood—it was founded in 1885, 27 years before Arizona was declared an official state.
+ASU’s Tempe campus is home to more than 60,000 undergraduates, making it one of the biggest colleges in the U.S. Supporting its massive student body are more than 800 student organizations and over 650,000 alumni worldwide.

 Learn more about Arizona State University and what it takes to get accepted.